10 Witchy Things to Do in April - Simple Spring Rituals for Beginners

 3. Collect Rainwater

-I have to be more aware of where I collect my rainwater now; last year I left my fancy mason jar outside by our screen door, and out dog, Josie, thought it was her new water bowl.
+I have to be more aware of where I collect my rainwater now; last year I left my fancy mason jar outside by our screen door, and our dog, Josie, thought it was her new water bowl.
 Witchy life = real life, right?

 5. Do an April Tarot Reading